-7.9 If you have a concern about mental health.
+7.8 If you have a concern about mental health.

-Mental health problems can, in some cases, be an indicator that a child has suffered (or is at risk of suffering) abuse, neglect or exploitation.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-Staff will be alert to behavioral signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.
+Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.

-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in Section 7.3.
+If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4.

-If you have a mental health concern that is not also a safeguarding concern, notify the SENCO of a potential issue.
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.